 Swing Dancing Beginner/Intermediate

-This 6 Week Beginner/Intermediate Swing Dance Course for Autumn 2018 introduces and refines the fundamentals of social partner dancing.
+This 6 Week Beginner/Intermediate Swing Dance Course for the second half of Winter 2018 introduces and refines the fundamentals of social partner dancing.
 The course focuses on moves using 6 and 8 count patterns from American East Coast styles such as Lindy Hop, Carolina Shag, "East Coast Swing" and Rock'n'Roll.
 From Fancy syncopations to fabulous Turns and Swivels, students will be dancing up a storm and looking great immediately in this fun introduction to these rebellious energetic dances. .
 For the beginner, this class teaches partner dance fundamentals based on leading and following ideals to nurture the students to become comfortable with styling.
 Intermediate dancers will work on mastering techniques as well that each new element taught will have a more advance embellishment or variation suited for their level.
 There can be a lot of spinning - for both sides!

 Absolute Beginners are welcome!